Historical directory of Hungarian, Hungarian-descended, and Hungarian-speaking clergy serving abroad

 Domestic service locations

-From To Place Country Church / institution Position
+From To Place i Current name, country i Church / institution Position

-1899 Vernár Austro-Hungarian Monarchy, currently Slovakia assistant pastor
+1899 Vernár, Austro-Hungarian Monarchy Slovakia assistant pastor

 Foreign service locations

-From To Place Country Church / institution Position
+From To Place Current name, country Church / institution Position

-1904 1908 Duquesne, PA USA parish priest
+1904 1908 Duquesne, PA, USA parish priest

-1913 circa Allegheny, PA USA parish priest, member of the consistory
+1913 circa Allegheny, PA, USA parish priest, member of the consistory

-1918 1957 Cleveland, OH USA parish priest
+1918 1957 Cleveland, OH, USA parish priest

-1957 1962 Cleveland, OH USA retired
+1957 1962 Cleveland, OH, USA retired

-Lakewood, OH USA pastor
+?
+Lakewood, OH, USA pastor

 Literary activity